januszgrze/bitcoinrollups/website/websitecopy/thebasics/thebasics.md

 The first implementations of zero-knowledge proofs required a trusted setup.
 This was one of the main reasons that Bitcoiners were initially cautious about the tech being implemented in Bitcoin.
 But, the zero-knowledge proof space has come a long way and a variety of proving systems do not require trusted setups. zk-STARKs and zk-SNARKs are the two primary types of zero-knowledge proofs used in validity rollups.
 STARKs do not require a trusted setup, and a newer zk-SNARK, called [Halo](https://electriccoin.co/blog/halo-recursive-proof-composition-without-a-trusted-setup/), removed the need for a trusted setup.
 This is really cool because now we have trustless ways to implement the zero-knowledge proofs that <u> [Satoshi was talking about](https://bitcointalk.org/index.php?topic=770.msg8637#msg8637) <u>.

-### But...
-Shitcoins?
+### But... scams?

-The argument that rollups will add shitcoins and scams to Bitcoin simply isn't true.
-You can do that today.
+The argument that rollups will add scams to Bitcoin simply isn't true.
+People can add "tokens" to the Bitcoin network today.
 What people should worry about is if the current fee market can sustain Bitcoin's 21 million supply cap.
-If it can't, then they should explore solutions that could drive more usage to the Bitcoin network.
+If it can't, then they should explore solutions that could drive more usage to the Bitcoin network!
 Rollups are one of those solutions and offer a set of different tradeoffs when compared to other solutions, like Drivechain.
-Quit being scared of shitcoins.
-You're an adult.

 ---